anusky/test-mobile-store/README.md

 ## Comments

+We will use localStorage to manage cached data.

 ### Used tecnologies

 - react-router-dom to manage product routing
 - ESLint altogether with Prettier to manage quality and code autoformtting
+- tailwindcss to manage styles [Guide](https://tailwindcss.com/docs/guides/create-react-app)